Traumatic injuries to the face can cause crippling effects — such as sunken, jagged features and increased scarring.

 Experts at the UPMC Center for Innovation in Restorative Medicine are researching a new form of facial reconstruction called fat grafting.

-Led by McGowan Institute's J. Peter Rubin, MD, fat grafting is minimally invasive surgery.
-It improves soft tissue deformities in the head and face.
+Led by McGowan Institute's J. Peter Rubin, MD, FACS, fat grafting is minimally invasive surgery.
+It improves soft tissue defects in the head and face.

 Researchers believe that this stem cell-rich fat promotes:

-These are crucial for the survival of the fat graft and also promote healing and stability.
+These are crucial for the fat graft to survive.
+They also help with healing and stability.